Vashti Bunyan: 2000 to present

 In the autumn of 2006, Bunyan assembled an ad hoc band and embarked on a brief North American tour, with performances in Canada and the US.
 She performed songs from both of her solo albums and some of the rare material from the unreleased Oldham sessions.

 In 2007, Bunyan collaborated with novelist Rodge Glass on a song entitled "The Fire" for a compilation album Ballads of the Book, which was devised to combine Scottish writers with Scottish singers (Bunyan lives in Edinburgh).
 She also provided vocals on three songs for the debut solo album of former Jack frontman Anthony Reynolds, British Ballads.
-Bunyan sang with Reynolds on "Country Girl", "Just So You Know" and "Song of Leaving".
+Bunyan sang with Reynolds on "Country Girl", "Just So You Know" and "Song of Leaving."

 In October 2007, a compilation album was released of her mid-1960s singles and unreleased demos, entitled Some Things Just Stick in Your Mind - Singles and Demos 1964 to 1967.
+Train Song, from this compilation, was used as the theme for the Amazon Prime Video series Patriot (2015-18).

 In January 2008, Bunyan said she was in the process of recording a new album.
 "I'm supposed to be writing just now.
 I have one complete song and a whole lot of fragments.
 I'm supposed to have them finished by May, and there's no way."

 In June 2008, Bunyan appeared at London's Royal Festival Hall with the Heritage Orchestra as part of Massive Attack's Meltdown, in a live performance of Vangelis' Blade Runner soundtrack, singing "Rachel's Song" as sung by Mary Hopkin on the original soundtrack.
 In October 2008 a feature documentary about her, Vashti Bunyan: From Here To Before, directed by Kieran Evans, had its world premiere at the Times BFI London Film Festival.
 The documentary retraced Bunyan's journey across the UK and Ireland against the backdrop of her first high-profile London concert, using her trip through the UK and Ireland as its narrative structure.
 As it had the first time, the album provided a soundtrack for the journey.
 In 2011, Bunyan's cover of John Martyn's "Head and Heart" appeared on the tribute album, Johnny Boy Would Love This...A Tribute to John Martyn.